 A better plan:

-- Prepare boards in advance because, in an emergency, supplies are scarce or overpriced and you’re under pressure.
-Follow directions in this Fort Lauderdale Sun-Sentinel guide for hurricane protection for windows.
+- Prepare boards in advance whenever possible.
+As people in Florida are learning right now, in an emergency, supplies will be scarce or overpriced and you’ll be under pressure.
+Follow directions in this South Florida Sun Sentinel guide to hurricane protection for windows.

-- Measure windows separately and accurately, recording measurements.
+- Measure windows separately and accurately, recording the measurements.

 - Next, cut 5/8-inch plywood into coverings that protect the window and overlap at least part of the window frame.